LRGASP/lrgasp-submissions/docs/expression_matrix_format.md

-# Transcript expression matrix submission format
+# Transcript expression matrix format

 The format required for providing quantification results by the user should be a **tab-separated** matrix in which long read-defined transcripts will be the rows and samples/replicates will be columns.